The winter months can be brutal, bringing freezing temperatures and increased heating bills to homes across the country.

 1. Replace Your Lightbulbs

-LED light bulbs use between 80% and 85% less energy than the incandescent bulbs (the ones you use in lamps) they replace, according to Consumer Reports.
+LED light bulbs use between 80% and 85% less energy than incandescent bulbs according to Consumer Reports.
 And while LEDs used to take a long time to make up for the money you spent on them, prices have dropped, making them a much better deal.
-And on top of being more energy efficient, LEDs also last longer — an estimated 23 years — so switching over will save you a lot of money over time.
+And on top of being more energy efficient, LEDs also last a whole lot longer — as long as a decade — so switching over will save you a lot of money over time.

 Replacing just five of your most frequently used light bulbs with energy-saving bulbs can save you up to $75 each year, according to Energy.gov.

 Consumer Reports members can see the full ratings and reviews here.